-There is increasing recognition of the significance of subsurface production, both as a contributor to total production and particularly to export.
-An earlier summary of "shade flora" taxa by Sournia [1982] pointed to the adaptation to low light of a number of phytoplankton groups but questioned whether this was a strategy to "survive or to thrive".
-Subsequent research has demonstrated that species adapted to a dominantly subsurface existence in a stratified water column may reproduce rapidly in low light conditions, form substantial biomass and contribute importantly to export [e.g. Goldman, 1993; Kemp et al., 2000].
-Many such species of diatoms were classically thought to characterise the sparse flora of stratified oligotrophic zones or of the summer ocean in temperate settings [e.g. Guillard and Kilham, 1978].

-Sancetta et al. [1991] showed widespread evidence for massive flux of rhizosolenid diatoms and Villareal et al. [1993; 1999a] documented their strategies to exploit deep nutrients including buoyancy regulation.
-Observations of deep-dwelling diatoms supported by culture experiments and modelling studies have demonstrated substantial growth rates and the capability of some species (e.g. some rhizosolenids and Stephanopyxis) to bloom in low light conditions [Goldman, 1993; Goldman and McGillicuddy, 2003].
-In a synthesis of the "paleo" sediment trap data available in laminated marine sediments and an appraisal of relevant recent sediment trap and other water column data, Kemp et al. [2000], demonstrated that many of the diatom species characteristic of the DCM shade flora, or otherwise adapted to stratified waters, contributed substantially to sediment accumulation, and that sedimentation in a "Fall Dump" from subsurface chlorophyll concentrations could rival or exceed that of the Spring bloom.
+- [6] There is increasing recognition of the significance of subsurface production, both as a contributor to total production and particularly to export.
+An earlier summary of "shade flora" taxa by Sournia [1982] pointed to the adaptation to low light of a number of phytoplankton groups but questioned whether this was a strategy to "survive or to thrive."
+Subsequent research has demonstrated that species adapted to a dominantly subsurface existence in a stratified water column may reproduce rapidly in low light conditions, form substantial biomass and contribute importantly to export [e.g., Goldman, 1993; Kemp et al., 2000].
+Many such species of diatoms were classically thought to characterize the sparse flora of stratified oligotrophic zones or of the summer ocean in temperate settings [e.g., Guillard and Kilham, 1978]. - [7] Sancetta et al. [1991] showed widespread evidence for massive flux of rhizosolenid diatoms and Villareal et al. [1993, 1999a] documented their strategies to exploit deep nutrients including buoyancy regulation.
+Indeed, Rhizosolenia mats are observed to migrate between deep nutrient pools (below 100 m) and the surface, thus transporting nitrate across the DCM and providing a source of new production in the surface mixed layer [Singler and Villareal, 2005; Pilskaln et al., 2005].
+Observations of deep-dwelling diatoms supported by culture experiments and modeling studies have demonstrated substantial growth rates and the capability of some species (e.g., some rhizosolenids and Stephanopyxis) to bloom in low light conditions [Goldman, 1993; Goldman and McGillicuddy, 2003].
+In a synthesis of the "paleo" sediment trap data available in laminated marine sediments and an appraisal of relevant recent sediment trap and other water column data, Kemp et al. [2000], demonstrated that many of the diatom species characteristic of the DCM shade flora, or otherwise adapted to stratified waters, contributed substantially to sediment accumulation, and that sedimentation in a "Fall Dump" from subsurface chlorophyll concentrations could rival or exceed that of the spring bloom.
 Export from such a DCM could be great, such as at times of Mediterranean sapropel formation when sedimentation of diatoms adapted to a stratified water column may account for the entire high organic carbon content of sapropels [Kemp et al., 1999; Sancetta, 1999].
 Significantly, the diatoms involved in sapropel formation had previously been characterized as typical of sparse floras of oligotrophic settings.
-Indeed, the Mediterranean at times of sapropel formation most probably had an oligotrophic mixed layer characterized by N-fixation [Sachs and Repeta, 2000] overlying a high f-ratio DCM.
+Indeed, the Mediterranean at times of sapropel formation most probably had an oligotrophic mixed layer characterized by N-fixation [Sachs and Repeta, 1999] overlying a high f-ratio DCM.
 It is likely that if a satellite chlorophyll sensor had tracked the Mediterranean during times of sapropel formation little surface primary production would have been recorded, while at depth, production took place that generated some of the most organic carbon-rich sediments in the geological record.

-A range of complementary approaches including modelling and observations are also highlighting the significance of production and export from DCMs.
-For example, satellitederived productivity values for the Southern Ocean are insufficient to generate carbon export fluxes computed from nutrient distributions leading to suggestions of significant contribution to export from subsurface chlorophyll concentrations [Schlitzer, 2002].
+[8] A range of complementary approaches including modeling and observations are also highlighting the significance of production and export from DCMs.
+For example, satellite-derived productivity values for the Southern Ocean are insufficient to generate carbon export fluxes computed from nutrient distributions leading to suggestions of significant contribution to export from subsurface chlorophyll concentrations [Schlitzer, 2002].
 In targeted studies of summer DCMs in temperate latitudes quantitative assessments of production through the water column are increasingly demonstrating the significance of DCM production [Prahl et al., 2005; Weston et al., 2005].